mildly-kelpish/kelpkg/README.md

 `--locinstall / -o | installs a package from a file (remember to put your file extensions in!)`<br>
 `--update / -u | updates / installs all packages within your packagelist`<br>

+also note that there are only things packaged for linux in the main repo!

 ## installation
 - a prebuilt binary for Linux x86_64 can be found in the releases tab